-Hatinh langurs are black with a thin white line of fur over the upper lip that thickens at the corner of the mouth and extends to the cheeks, around the ears and down to the neck.
-They have a high pointed crest on the head and a long tail, that unlike the Francios langur, they hold in an arc over their back.
-Males and females vary in size with males weighing an average of 7.8kg with an average head-body length of 56cm and females average 6.8kg with 55cm head-body length.
-Females possess a distinctive 'pubic patch' of white fur and pale skin anterior to the callosities.
+Hatinh Langurs are black with a thin white line of fur over the upper lip that thickens at the corner of the mouth and extends to the cheeks, around the ears and down to the neck.
+They have a high pointed crest on the head and a long tail, that unlike the François’ Langurs, they hold in an arc over their back.
+Males and females vary in size with males weighing an average of 7.8 kilogram with an average head-body length of 56 centimeter and females average 6.8 kilogram with 55 centimeter head-body length.
+Females possess a distinctive ‘pubic patch’ of white fur and pale skin anterior to the callosities.

-This species can be found in the western part of Quang Binh and Quang Tri Provinces in Vietnam and in the eastern part of Khammouan Savannakhet provinces in Lao PDR.
-The total population of this species in unknown.
+This species can be found in the western part of Quang Binh and Quang Tri Provinces in Vietnam and in the eastern part of Khammouan Savannakhet provinces in Laos.
+The total population of this species is unknown.

-The Hatinh langur occurs in heavily forested limestone in Vietnam and steep rocky mountain slopes in Lao PDR.
-They are highly folivorous, also feeding on lesser amounts of fruit, bark and roots.
-Group size varies for location, but averages around 8 animals, with one adult male, multiple females and offspring.
+The Hatinh Langur lives in heavily forested limestone in Vietnam and steep rocky mountain slopes in Laos.
+They are highly folivorous, also feeding on lesser amounts of fruit, bark, and roots.
+Group size varies for location, but averages around 8 animals, with one adult male, multiple females, and offspring.

 The species greatest threats are from hunting for meat and medicine.

-The EPRC has had great success in breeding this species and since 2015 has been active in the reintroduction of captive bred animals in partnership with Green Viet.
+EPRC has had great success in breeding this species and since 2015 has been active in the reintroduction of captive-bred animals in partnership with Green Viet.

 Established in 1993, EPRC is a not for profit project dedicated to the rescue, rehabilitation, breeding, research and conservation of Vietnam’s endangered and critically endangered primate species.